-Espey is ISO 9001:2008 certified and our primary products are power supplies, power converters, filters, power transformers, magnetic components, power distribution equipment, ups systems, antennas and high power radar systems.
+Espey is ISO 9001:2008 and AS9100:2009 certified.
+Our primary products are power supplies, power converters, filters, power transformers, magnetic components, power distribution equipment, ups systems, antennas and high power radar systems.
 The applications of these products include AC and DC locomotives, shipboard power, shipboard radar, airborne power, ground-based radar, and ground mobile power.
+The Company received AS9100:2009 certification, a quality management system specific to the aerospace industry, in fiscal 2014.
+Major aerospace manufacturers and suppliers worldwide require compliance to AS9100 as a condition of doing business with them.
+Obtaining certification will allow the Company to maintain current business and provides an opportunity to expand the Company's qualification to bid on more work in the aerospace industry.

 Espey services include design and development to specification, build to print, design services, design studies, environmental testing services, metal fabrication, painting services, and development of automatic testing equipment.
-Espey manufacturing is vertically integrated, meaning that the Company produces individual components (including inductors), populates printed circuit boards, fabricates metalwork, paints, wires, qualifies, and fully tests items, mechanically, electrically and environmentally, in house.
+Espey is vertically integrated, meaning that the Company produces individual components (including inductors), populates printed circuit boards, fabricates metalwork, paints, wires, qualifies, and fully tests items, mechanically, electrically and environmentally, in house.
 Portions of the manufacturing process are subcontracted to vendors from time to time.